Logo is TM Pending

 Donor Parts Required

 VW water cooled engines came in either a "North-South" installation (crankshaft in line with length of the vehicle, as in the Quantum or Audi Fox) or an "East-West" installation (typically called "transverse" mounted where the crankshaft is perpendicular to the length of the vehicle, as in the Jetta and Rabbit).
 Some donor parts MUST be from a "North-South" installation, others MUST be from an "East-West", but for many parts it doesn't matter.
 Our kits will work equally as well with either engine.
+You will also need a VW Fox flywheel machined to fit the starter ring from your current Samurai flywheel.

 The 73-page installation manual takes you thru the installation step-by-step with information, pictures, and illustrations such as this.
 Click on the pic for a larger view.